Nitesh Tiwari

 Nitesh Tiwari (born 22 May 1973) is an Indian film director, screenwriter, and lyricist known for his works in Hindi films.
-He debuted as a co-director in Chillar Party (2011) which won the National Film Award for Best Children's Film.
-He also directed the supernatural political drama Bhoothnath Returns (2014).
+He debuted as a co-writer and co-director in Chillar Party (2011) which won him two National Film Awards, including Best Children's Film and Best Screenplay.
+He made his solo directorial debut with the supernatural political drama Bhoothnath Returns (2014).

-Tiwari scripted and directed Dangal (2016), which was screened at the Beijing International Film Festival and the second BRICS festival in 2017.
-The film is the highest-grossing Indian film and ranks among the highest-grossing non-English films of all time earning over ₹2000 crore including ₹1,200 crore in China, where it has emerged as one of the top 20 highest-grossers of all time.
-Tiwari won the Award for Best Director at the 62nd Filmfare Awards and the Telstra People's Choice Award at the 2017 Indian Film Festival of Melbourne.
-He followed up with the critically acclaimed comedy-drama film Chhichhore (2019 with commercial success.
+Tiwari scripted and directed the highest grossing Indian film Dangal (2016), which was screened at the Beijing International Film Festival and the second BRICS festival.
+The film won him the Award for Best Director at the 62nd Filmfare Awards and the Telstra People's Choice Award at the 2017 Indian Film Festival of Melbourne.
+He followed up with the critically acclaimed coming-of-age film Chhichhore (2019), winning him a third National Film Award for Best Feature Film in Hindi.

 He co-founded Earthsky Pictures, producing ad films and the docu-series Break Point based on Indian tennis legends Mahesh Bhupathi and Leander Paes.

-Early life
+Early life and education

-Tiwari was born in Madhya Pradesh to B. D. Tiwari.
+Tiwari was born in Madhya Pradesh to B. D. Tiwari, who worked in the education department, resulting in the family moving every three years, and Twari did his schooling from different towns in Madhya Pradesh, including Ganj Basoda and Itarsi.
+He attended Bharat Mata Convent School at Ganj Basoda until class 8th, subsequently he attended a school in Vidisha, approximately 42 km away, as there were no English-medium schools in Gang Basoda at the time.
+For this he would cycle to Ganj Basoda railway station, along with other students, to travel to Vidisha.

 He has a brother and a sister.
 He graduated from the Indian Institute of Technology Bombay in 1996 with a bachelor's degree in Metallurgy and Material Science engineering.
 He worked as a creative director at Leo Burnett before entering Bollywood.
-Tiwari grew up in the small town of Ganj Basoda, attending Bharat Mata Convent School until class 8th.
 He performed in a school play titled "Tapori-Mughal-e-Azam".